 This isn't keyword matching.
 When someone calls and says "Are you open Saturday?" the AI doesn't just search for the word "Saturday."
 It understands the question is about business hours on a specific day and provides the relevant answer: "Yes, we're open 9 AM to 5 PM on Saturday."

 Modern NLP has gotten remarkably good.
-According to IBM, natural language processing technology enables computers to understand context, intent, and even sentiment.
+According to IBM's research on NLP, natural language processing technology enables computers to understand context, intent, and even sentiment.
 The AI knows the difference between "I need a quote" and "I need emergency service right now."

 How AI Understands Customer Questions